1. What is MODBUS?1. Basic Concept

 Response Data Frame

-The response contains the slave address, function code, the number of data items, and CRC error check.
+The response includes the slave address, function code, number of data, and CRC error check.

 The following example shows the response for reading UA, UB, UC (UA=082CH, UB=082AH, UC=082CH).